INTERNATIONAL AND PUBLIC HEALTH NUTRITION - 2020/1

 Prerequisites / Co-requisites

-Policy to practice – PHN activity in the UK,– what are we doing?
+- Policy to practice - Current PHN activity in the UK and evaluating impact; Programme planning, implementing and evaluation.

-The NDNS - Generation and use of nutritional data in the UK; trends in eating
+- Generation and use of nutritional data in the UK

-Malnutrition classification and Micronutrient deficiency in malnourished populations
+- Malnutrition and Micronutrient deficiency in malnourished/developing populations

 |Assessment type||Unit of assessment||Weighting|